MayaFlux 0.3.0

 436 /**

-437 * @brief Restores the node's state from the last save
+437 * @brief Saves the node's current state for later restoration

 438 * Recursively cascades through all connected modulator nodes